Jouddeken/graduation-project/docs/design/epics/edit-sprint/README.md

-# edit-created-sprints
+# edit-sprint
 ###### Epic
 ---
 ### Description
 Make users able to edit the sprints they created in the Enso application.

 ### Problem
-In the current version of the Enso application it is not possible to create sprints and thus to edit those created sprints.
+In the current version of the Enso application it is not possible to create sprints and thus to edit created sprints.
 In the new version a user should be able to edit a created sprint.

 ### High level proposal
 The new feature should be implemented using the new Enso art direction.